ncoghlan/curiousefficiency/site/posts/2016/08/what-problem-does-it-solve.md

 When it was written, `urllib2` was a square peg that was designed to fit into the square hole of "generic URL processing".
-By contrast, most modern client developers are looking for a round peg to fit into the round hole that is HTTPS+JSON processing - `urllib2` will fit if you shave the corners off first, but `requests` comes pre-rounded.
+By contrast, most modern client developers are looking for a round peg to fit into the round hole that is HTTPS+JSON processing - `urllib`/`urllib2` will fit if you shave the corners off first, but `requests` comes pre-rounded.

 So why not add requests to the standard library?
 ------------------------------------------------

-Answering the not-so-obvious question of "What problem does it solve?" then leads to a more obvious follow-up question: if the problem that `urllib`/ `urllib2` were designed to solve is no longer common, while the problem that `requests` solves *is* common, why not add `requests` to the standard library?
+Answering the not-so-obvious question of "What problem does it solve?" then leads to a more obvious follow-up question: if the problems that `urllib`/ `urllib2` were designed to solve are no longer common, while the problems that `requests` solves *are* common, why not add `requests` to the standard library?

 If I recall correctly, Guido gave in-principle approval to this idea at a language summit back in 2013 or so (after the `requests` 1.0 release), and it's